-The Fidelity Fund is an Ethereumbacked commodity ETF structured as a trust.
-Similar to any Fund Share currently deemed appropriate for options trading under Rule 19.3(i), the investment objective of the Fidelity Fund is for its shares to reflect the performance of Ethereum (less the expenses of the trust's operations), offering investors an opportunity to gain exposure to Ethereum without the complexities of Ethereum delivery.
-As is the case for Fund Shares currently deemed appropriate for options trading, the Fidelity Fund's shares represent units of fractional undivided beneficial interest in the trust, the assets of which consist principally of Ethereum and are designed to track Ethereum or the performance of the price of Ethereum and offer access to the Ethereum market.8 The Fidelity Fund provides investors with cost-efficient alternatives that allow a level of participation in the Ethereum market through the securities market.
-The primary substantive difference between the Fidelity Fund and Fund Shares currently deemed appropriate for options trading are that Fund Shares may hold securities, certain financial instruments, specified precious metals (which are deemed commodities), and Bitcoin (which is also deemed a commodity), while the Fidelity Fund holds Ethereum (which is also deemed a commodity).
+The Fidelity Fund is an Ethereumbacked commodity ETFs [sic] structured as trusts [sic].
+Similar to any ETFs currently deemed appropriate for options trading under Exchange Rule 402(i), the investment objective of the Fidelity Fund is for its shares to reflect the performance of Ethereum (less the expenses of the trust's operations), offering investors an opportunity to gain exposure to Ethereum without the complexities of Ethereum delivery.
+As is the case for ETFs currently deemed appropriate for options trading, the Fidelity Fund's shares represent units of fractional undivided beneficial interest in the trust, the assets of which consist principally of Ethereum and are designed to track Ethereum or the performance of the price of Ethereum and offer access to the Ethereum market.7 The Fidelity Fund provides investors with cost-efficient alternatives that allow a level of participation in the Ethereum market through the securities market.
+The primary substantive difference between the Fidelity Fund and ETFs currently deemed appropriate for options trading are that ETFs may hold securities, certain financial instruments, and specified precious metals (which are deemed commodities), and Bitcoin (which is also deemed a commodity), while the Fidelity Fund holds Ethereum (which is also deemed a commodity).

-The Exchange believes the Fidelity Fund satisfies the Exchange's initial listing standards for Fund Shares on which the Exchange may list options.
-Specifically, the Fidelity Fund satisfies the initial listing standards set forth in
+The Exchange believes that the Fidelity Fund satisfies the Exchange's initial listing standards for ETFs on which the Exchange may list options.

-Rule 19.3(i), as is the case for other Fund Shares on which the Exchange lists options (including trusts that hold commodities).
-Rule 19.3(i)(1) requires that Fund Shares either (1) meet the criteria and standards set forth in Rule 19.3(a) and (b),9 or (2) are available for creation or redemption each business day in cash or in kind from the investment company, commodity pool or other entity at a price related to net asset value, and the investment company, commodity pool or other entity is obligated to provide that Fund Shares may be created even if some or all of the securities and/or cash required to be deposited have not been received by the Fund, the unit investment trust or the management investment company, provided the authorized creation participant has undertaken to deliver the securities and/or cash as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the Fund, all as described in the Fund's or unit trust's prospectus.
-The Fidelity Fund satisfies Rule 19.3(i)(1)(B) as each is subject to this creation and redemption process.
+Specifically, the Fidelity Fund satisfies the initial listing standards set forth in Exchange Rule 402(i)(5)(i), as is the case for other ETFs on which the Exchange lists options (including trusts that hold commodities).
+Exchange Rule 402(i)(5)(i) requires that the ETFs must either (1) meet the criteria and standards set forth in Exchange Rule 402(a) or 402(b),8 or (2) be available for creation or redemption each business day from or through the issuer in cash or in kind at a price related to net asset value, and the issuer must be obligated to issue ETFs in a specified aggregate number even if some or all of the investment assets required to be deposited have not been received by the issuer, subject to the condition that the person obligated to deposit the investments has undertaken to deliver the investment assets as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the issuer, as provided in the respective prospectus.
+The Fidelity Fund satisfies Exchange Rule 402(i)(5)(i)(B), as it is subject to this creation and redemption process.